firebolt-db/firebolt-db.github.io/docs/sql-reference/functions-reference/semi-structured-functions/array-functions.md

 ## REDUCE

 Applies an aggregate function on the elements of the array and returns its result.
 The name of the aggregation function is passed as a string in single quotes - for example: `'max'`, `'sum'`.
-When using parametric aggregate functions, the parameter is indicated after the function name in parentheses `'<func_name>(<parameter>)'`.

 ##### Syntax
 {: .no_toc}